 2. Take violence off of the equation

 No matter how frustrated or stressed out you get, you should avoid using violence.
-It can only make him fearful, anxious and bottled up.
-Once these emotions aren’t addressed properly, it won’t be too long before your dog shows aggressiveness.
+It can only make him fearful, anxious, and bottled up.
+Once these emotions aren’t addressed properly, it won’t be long before your dog shows aggressiveness.
 He may snap and bite out of fear.3.
 Be consistent

-Aside from this, you should also be consistent about your rewards and consequences until they can be slowly dissociated from the commands.
+Aside from this, it would help if you were consistent about your rewards and consequences until they can be slowly dissociated from the commands.
 Consistency helps make retention more feasible with dogs.

 4. Keep training sessions short

-Dogs, particularly puppies, have short attention span.
-Instead of spending two full hours engaging him to learn a new trick, try to limit the session to around 5 to 10 minutes.
-The key to successful dog training is not on how long you train but on how frequent you practice.
-Dogs that are exhausted and bored aren’t likely to respond positively to commands.5.
+Dogs, particularly puppies, have a short attention span.
+Instead of spending two hours engaging him to learn a new trick, try limiting the session to around 5 to 10 minutes.
+The key to successful dog training is not how long you train but how frequently you practice.
+Exhausted and bored dogs aren’t likely to respond positively to commands.5.
 Begin with basic skills

-Starting with the basic skills can help you and your dog conquer more complex tasks easier.
+Starting with the basic skills can help you and your dog.
 As much as it’s tempting to continue advancing the tricks, it’s best if you can wait for your dog to master one task at a time.
-If you see consistency in his response, then you can start with a more complex skill.
-However, if you see him flubbing, you may need to repeat the process in a much slower pace.6.
+You can start with a more complex skill if you see his response consistently.
+However, if you see him flubbing, you may need to repeat the process much slower.6.
 Understand the use of rewards and consequences

-There are two things dogs like to receive from their owners- treats and affection.
-You can use these two in encouraging good behaviors and in limiting the bad ones.
-Responding properly to a command, for example, earns him a piece a biscuit and a belly rub.
-If he starts jumping on you, simply turn around and leave your dog for a moment.
+There are two things dogs like to receive from their owners- treats, and affection.
+You can use these two to encourage good behaviors and limit the bad ones.
+For example, responding correctly to a command earns him a biscuit and a belly rub.
+If he starts jumping on you, turn around and leave your dog for a moment.
 This action will tell your dog that such behavior will not earn him anything.7.
 Understand that dogs are dogs

-Setting realistic expectations is important, particularly when it comes to training your dogs.
-Yelling and scolding him for not being able to follow a simple task will not make training any easier.
-As a matter of fact, these things can only make training sessions stressful for you and your dog.8.
+Setting realistic expectations is essential, mainly when training your dogs.
+Yelling and scolding him for being unable to follow a simple task will not make training more uncomplicated.
+These things can only make training sessions stressful for you and your dog.8.
 Be a good leader

 Your dog sees you as his pack leader.
-If he feels that you’re not competent enough for the role, he’s likely to assume the alpha position.
-The consequences and rewards you impose with the tasks are important in training your dog.
-However, your energy while delivering the commands also speaks volume of your capability as a leader.
+He will likely assume the alpha position if he feels you’re not competent enough for the role.
+The consequences and rewards you impose on the tasks are essential in training your dog.
+However, your energy while delivering the commands also speaks volumes of your leadership capability.

 Here are some reviews by real people: